 This market dates back to the end of the 18th century.
 Borgata Balon was the name of this district derived from a particular habit of the workers who, during the break hours, use to come here to gamble their few earnings in a particular game with balls.
 In fact, Balon in our dialect means “ball”.

 This area was also the production center outside the Turin city walls.
-Traditionally, this is the place where immigrants have come during centuries to find a job and settle down.
-That’s why in the nearby Piazza della Repubblica you can find the biggest open market of Europe, Porta Palazzo, and here the flea market every Saturday and the big flea market every second Sunday of the month.
+Traditionally, this is the place where immigrants have come for centuries to find a job and settle down.
+That’s why in the nearby Piazza della Repubblica you can find the biggest open market in Europe, Porta Palazzo, and here the flea market every Saturday and the big flea market every second Sunday of the month.

 By the way, if you subscribe to our newsletter, you can receive updates on events and reminders about markets.